Johann Friedrich Gmelin

 Johann Friedrich Gmelin (8 August 1748 – 1 November 1804) was a German naturalist, chemist, botanist, entomologist, herpetologist, and malacologist.

 Education

 Johann Friedrich Gmelin was born as the eldest son of Philipp Friedrich Gmelin in 1748 in Tübingen.
 He studied medicine under his father at University of Tübingen and graduated with a Master's degree in 1768, with a thesis entitled: Irritabilitatem vegetabilium, in singulis plantarum partibus exploratam ulterioribusque experimentis confirmatam, defended under the presidency of Ferdinand Christoph Oetinger, whom he thanks with the words Patrono et praeceptore in aeternum pie devenerando, pro summis in medicina obtinendis honoribus.

 Career

 In 1769, Gmelin became an adjunct professor of medicine at University of Tübingen.
 In 1773, he became professor of philosophy and adjunct professor of medicine at University of Göttingen.
 He was promoted to full professor of medicine and professor of chemistry, botany, and mineralogy in 1778.
-He died in 1804 in Göttingen.
+He died in 1804 in Göttingen and is buried there in the Albani cemetery with his wife Rosine Louise Gmelin (1755–1828, née Schott).